AV-EFI/AVefi-Issues/README.md

-Container for all issues of AVefi across all Frontend, Backend and schema-related repos
+Container for all issues that hav not been assigned to one of AVefi Frontend, Backend and schema-related repos